mauricedesaxe/toxicflow-detector/README.md

 # Toxic flow detector

 Toxic flow = MEV, bots, wash trading, etc.

-This is a toxic flow detector so the idea is it looks through the blockchain and identifies transactions and/or wallets that are considered toxic.
+I am building a proof of concept to index DEX transactions and detect toxic flow.
+I believe I’ll be able to find a significant amount of trading volume is toxic.
+This is a work in progress as of right now.

 ## Version 1 planning